AlexOrlek/bacterialBercow/README.md

     [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885) created [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) using methods similar to those of the bacterialBercow pipeline.
 However, methods of Galata _et al._ differ somewhat; notably:
     * Although rMLST loci are used to filter chromosomal sequences, in contrast to methods of bacterialBercow, sequences with up to 5 rMLST loci are included in the database.
 However, according to a recent review article ([di Cenzo & Finan 2017](https://mmbr.asm.org/content/81/3/e00019-17)), a plasmid-like sequence encoding one or more ribosomal loci should actually be considered a "chromid", which is biologically distinct from a plasmid ([Harrison _et al._ 2010](https://www.ncbi.nlm.nih.gov/pubmed/20080407)). bacterialBercow makes a distinction between plasmids and chromids whereas PLSDB does not.
     * PLSDB excludes all duplicate sequences (any sequences with a [mash distance](https://mash.readthedocs.io/en/latest/index.html) of 0).
 By default, bacterialBercow excludes identical sequences except those derived from a different BioSample and with different BioProject and submitter metadata details.
 The latter may represent interesting cases of transmission of short conserved plasmids.
 Information on all duplicates is recorded in identicalaccessions.tsv.
+    * BacterialBercow records excluded accessions, allowing you to understand what's happening at each step of the curation process (this is not possible with PLSDB code as far as I know).
+In addition, BacterialBercow allows more flexibility.
+For example, you can specify date ranges and taxonomic scope, and there are options to run only part of the curation pipeline (this can be useful if, for instance, you just wish to update an existing database).
+For details see [Options and usage](#Options-and-usage).
 * **Are there any caveats I should be aware of when using bacterialBercow?**
     * Characterising sequences using plasmid replicon typing and rMLST can help towards their categorisation (as plasmid / chromosome / chromid).
 For example, a sequence encoding >50 rMLST loci is likely to be a complete or near-complete chromosome ([Jolley _et al._ 2012](https://mic.microbiologyresearch.org/content/journal/micro/10.1099/mic.0.055459-0#tab2)).
 Likewise, any sequence with one or more rMLST loci is either a chromid or chromosomal sequence.
 However, the typing results should be interpreted cautiously.
 Absence of a replicon locus does not imply that a sequence is chromosomal, since some plasmids are reported to contain no known replicon locus.
 A chromid is a plasmid-like sequence that may encode a replicon locus as well as some essential bacterial genes ([di Cenzo & Finan 2017](https://mmbr.asm.org/content/81/3/e00019-17)). rMLST loci (which encode ribosomal proteins) are not the only group of essential genes ([Gil _et al._ 2004](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC515251/)); therefore, absence of rMLST loci does not necessarily mean that a sequence is a plasmid - it could be a chromid sequence encoding other essential genes.
 Future versions of bacterialBercow could incorporate more comprehensive sets of bacterial core genes in order to better distinguish chromid sequences.
     * When running the complete pipeline, bacterialBercow retrieves plasmid metadata from NCBI, including plasmid topology information (circular / linear).
 Ideally, a plasmid annotated as 'complete' and 'linear' should be a genuine linear plasmid, but the topology annotation should probably be treated cautiously, particularly since linear is the [default value when submitting to NCBI](https://www.ncbi.nlm.nih.gov/books/NBK293904/); also, a 'linear' plasmid could represent a circular plasmid that failed to circularise after assembly.